youngha-kkoti/data-structures-using-c/README.md

 - **Explicitness**: The meaning of each instruction must be clear and unambiguous.
 - **Finiteness**: It must terminate after a finite number of steps.
 - **Validity**: Each instruction must be an executable operation.
+### ADT
+ADT, or Abstract Data Type, is a theoretical concept in computer science and data structures that defines a data type purely by its behavior (operations) rather than by its implementation.
+It focuses on what operations can be performed on the data, without specifying how they are implemented.
+An ADT consists of:
+1. **Data**: The values or elements the ADT can hold.
+2. **Operations**: The operations that can be performed on the data (e.g., insertion, deletion, retrieval).
 ## 2. Arrays and Structures
 ## 3. Stack
 ## 4. Queue